bengtssonpalme/MPBIO-BBT045-2025/seq_tech/seq_tech_tutorial.md

 # Sequencing Technologies Tutorial

-(Slightly adapted version of Rui Pereira's exercise protcol)
+Filip Buric (adapted from Rui Pereira's exercise protcol) 2021-01-24

 ## Prep

 We will be working in RStudio and writing the commands in a notebook.
-The notebook will serve as a rudimentary pipeline.
+The notebook will serve as both a rudimentary pipeline and final (reproducible) report.

 Please create a directory for this tutorial and inside there copy the starter notebook from my directory.
 So: